Keeping Music Fun for Babies and Toddlers - set up your own Group!

 With these music groups, the starting age will very much depend on the child.
-Kate's second baby had little choice but to start 10 days after she was born (with her 16 month old brother) as Kate organises her own music group... more about how to do this below!
+My second baby had little choice but to start 10 days after she was born (with her 16 month old brother) as I organises my own music group... more about how to do this below!

 Keep in mind though, how successfully any sort of music or activity group can go down, on any given day, might as well be determined by which way the wind is blowing.
 Never work with children or animals, they most wisely say!